Vandivier/my-resume/README.md

 Please ignore the Skill and Achievement sections.
 Remove any images.
 Remove my high school education entry.
 For other education entries, declare the institution name in a subheading and immediately place a paragraph after containing the program details.
 The program details paragraph should contain both the subject and graduation date.

 Keep the font size equal for p tags and for h3 or smaller headings, with a 12px font size.
-Use at most 0.5 for any margin or padding needed.
+Use at most 0.5rem for any margin or padding needed.
+Paragraphs should not have padding nor horizontal margin.

 Replace my phone number with `{{ PHONE }}` so that I can store it in a dotenv file and interpolate it later.
 This way I can save my HTML file on GitHub without exposing my phone number.
 ```